Shamak10/StudySync/README.md

 # StudySync – A Study Planning Application

-**StudySync** is a cross-platform study planning mobile application built using **.NET MAUI**.
-It helps students stay organized, manage their assignments, track progress, and achieve academic goals efficiently.
-Designed with productivity and simplicity in mind, this app is tailored for high school and university students balancing multiple classes.
+**StudySync** is a cross-platform mobile application for study planning that was constructed with **.NET MAUI**.
+It assists students in maintaining organization, effectively managing their assignments, monitoring their progress, and accomplishing their academic objectives.
+This program was created with simplicity and productivity in mind, specifically for high school and college students who are juggling several classes.
 ---

 ## Features